Georgia eviction laws

 • The property’s address.

-• The amount of overdue rent (if the eviction is due to nonpayment of rent).
+• The amount of overdue rent (if the eviction is due to failure to pay) and when it needs to be paid.

-• The notice period the tenant has to either fix the violation or move out.
+• The time the tenant has to either fix the lease violations or vacate.

 • A statement indicating how you, the landlord, served the eviction notice to the tenant.